domantasdi/pair-programming-exercise/README.md

-# pair-programming-exercise
+# Pair programming exercise
-A public repo for the third sprint's hands-on exercise
+A public repo for the third sprint's hands-on exercise.

-# Game rules
+## Game rules
 This section outlines the main rules of the game and the losing conditions.

-## Main rules
+### Main rules
 - The main objective of the game is to win all the cards;
 - Card suits and values:
     - The game is played with a standard deck of 52 cards;